Ten Worst Foods For Prostate Health

 Heavy alcohol consumption has many health consequences, and one of them includes prostate health problems.

 Studies show that alcohol increases the severity of lower urinary tract symptoms.
-They include weak urinary stream, incomplete bladder emptying, and difficulty to start urinating.
+They include a weak urinary stream, incomplete bladder emptying, and difficulty to start urinating.

 The diuretic properties of alcohol make this type of beverage even worse for patients with prostate problems.